 The male is smaller with much less distinct markings…

-Very often it is the hoards of juvenile Garden Spiders we see, shown in the video below upon ivy, a plant where we often record them…
+Often it is the hoards of juvenile Garden Spiders we see, shown in the video below upon ivy, a plant where we often record them…

 Often taking prey larger than themselves…